Agnes Kane Callum: Early life and education

 She was born in Baltimore, Maryland, in 1925, the fifth of 12 children of Phillip Moten Kane and Mary Gough Kane.
 Her paternal grandfather, Henry Kane, was born into slavery at Sotterley Plantation in St. Mary's County, Maryland.

 After attending Baltimore public schools, she held a variety of jobs, including salesperson for a black-owned cosmetics company, Beauty Queen Co.; insurance agent for the North Carolina Mutual Life Insurance Company; licensed practical nurse at Rosewood Hospital; and night clerk for the United States Postal Service.
 She was active in her community, joining the Eastside Democratic Organization, founding a neighborhood club called "Clean Up for a Better Neighborhood," and organizing educational field trips for local schoolchildren.

-At age 44 she resumed her education, earning a master's degree in social sciences at Morgan State University.
-In 1973 she received a Fulbright-Hays Scholarship and studied at the University of Ghana at Legon.
+At the age of 44, she resumed her education, earning a master's degree in social sciences at Morgan State University.
+In 1973, she received a Fulbright-Hays Scholarship and studied at the University of Ghana at Legon.
 Callum became interested in her family history while still an undergraduate, when she wrote a paper titled "The Acquisition of Land by Free Blacks in St. Mary's County Maryland" for a Black History class.

 Career

-In 1979 she published her first book, Kane-Butler Genealogy: History of a Black Family.
+In 1979, she published her first book, Kane-Butler Genealogy: History of a Black Family.
 She went on to publish many volumes of research documenting the connections between the enslaved and slave holders in Maryland, and U.S. Colored Troops in Maryland.
 She also contributed many articles to the Catholic Review about the role of people of African descent, such as Mathias de Sousa, in colonial Maryland.

-In 1982 she gave a presentation titled The Genealogy of a Slave Family of St. Mary's County, Maryland 1793–1900 at the annual conference of the Association for the Study of African American Life and History (ASALH).
+In 1982, she gave a presentation titled The Genealogy of a Slave Family of St. Mary's County, Maryland 1793–1900 at the annual conference of the Association for the Study of African American Life and History (ASALH).
 That same year, she founded a black genealogical journal, Flower of the Forest, named for a tract of land in St. Mary's County, Maryland, that had been owned by the Butler family for 125 years.
 Callum edited and published the journal for 25 years.
 She was still publishing online as late as 2014.

 She was a member of the Board of Trustees of the Sotterley Plantation, a founding member of the Baltimore chapter of the Afro-American Historical and Genealogical Society, and a founding member of the Commission to Coordinate the Study, Commemoration and Impact of Slavery's History and Legacy in Maryland.

 Callum's research has helped many people trace their ancestors who were enslaved in Maryland.
 She documented the history of St. Francis Xavier Church in East Baltimore, the first Catholic parish officially established for African Americans.
 Her research into slave life at the Sotterley Plantation provided the basis for the educational program "Slavery to Freedom," at Sotterley.